Alfredo Sadun: Research

 Sadun has focused his research on diseases of the optic nerve, diseases of mitochondrial impairment, optic nerve regeneration, and neuro-protection.
 He has also worked and published on optic neuropathies, orbital disease, and the basic science underlying problems in neuro-ophthalmology.
 He has received about 20 national and international awards for his contributions to science and medicine.

 Vision neuroscience/neuro ophthalmology

 Sadun maintains an active laboratory at the Doheny Vision Research Center.
-In the 1980s, Sadun was among the pioneers to apply a new tract-tracing technique to establish nine anatomical pathways between the eye and various parts of the brain.
+In the 1980s, Sadun was the first to apply a new tract-tracing technique to establish nine anatomical pathways between the eye and various parts of the brain.
 He was the first to describe a human retinal projection to the hypothalamus that subserves the visual entrainment of the circadian rhythm.
 In 1993, he was selected and sponsored by the United Nations to lead an investigative team to determine the cause of an epidemic of optic neuropathy in Cuba.
-This work led to further investigations into the role of mitochondria in optic neuropathies due to injury from nutritional, toxic and genetic causes.
+This work led to further investigations into the role of mitochondria in optic neuropathies due to injury from nutritional, toxic, and genetic causes.
+The story of how Sadun led a team of investigators to solve the mystery of this blinding epidemic and its resolution has been written into a book by Dr. Bruce Shields.